IBM/vllm/TGIS_README.md

 - A RedHat UBI-based Docker image delivery

-Given the fast pace of vLLM development, we also provide builds that include yet-to-be-merged PRs to vLLM by squash-merging open vLLM PRs onto an ephemeral branch on top of main that is continually reconstructed as we make more contributions.
+Given the fast pace of vLLM development, we also provide builds that include yet-to-be-merged PRs to vLLM by squash-merging open vLLM PRs onto a release branch on top of main that is continually reconstructed as we make more contributions.

 See a sketch of the commit graph